divyanshbhai/Orja-Solution/README.md

 # Orja Solution - Clean Energy Calculator and Solar Services

-Welcome to Orja Solution, a web application designed to help users calculate potential savings through solar energy and facilitate inquiries for solar system installation services.
+Welcome to Orja Solution, a comprehensive solution that includes a web application for calculating potential savings through solar energy and facilitating inquiries for solar system installation services.
+Additionally, we have a mobile app called Solar Meter that allows users to measure solar energy production in real-time using their mobile device's light sensor.

 ## Features